AbhisekGanguly/stock_sentiment_analysis/README.md

-# Sentiment Analysis of Stocks
+# Sentiment Analysis of Keywords

-This project is a Python application that performs sentiment analysis on Twitter data related to a specific stock.
-The application uses the Twitter API to gather tweets containing the stock symbol, and then uses Azure Cognitive Services for Language to perform sentiment analysis on the tweet data.
+This project is a Python application that performs sentiment analysis on Twitter data related to a specific keyword.
+The application uses the Twitter API to gather tweets containing the specific word, and then uses Azure Cognitive Services for Language to perform sentiment analysis on the tweet data.
 The sentiment analysis results are then displayed in a graphical user interface.

 ## Getting Started